God Bless America: History

-In 1943, Smith's rendition was featured in the patriotic musical film This is the Army along with other Berlin songs.
-The manuscripts in the Library of Congress reveal the evolution of the song from victory to peace.
-Berlin gave the royalties of the song to The God Bless America Fund for redistribution to Boy Scouts and Girl Scouts in New York City.
+In 1943, Smith's rendition was featured in the patriotic musical film This Is the Army along with other Berlin songs.
+Manuscripts held by the Library of Congress document the song's evolution from a victory theme to a peace message.
+Berlin assigned the royalties to the God Bless America Fund for redistribution to the Boy Scouts and Girl Scouts in New York City.
 Smith performed the song on her two NBC television series in the 1950s.
-"God Bless America" also spawned another of Irving Berlin's tunes, "Heaven Watch The Philippines," during the end of World War II.
-The Philippines was an American possession since 1898 and recently liberated from Japanese occupation; Berlin wrote it after he heard Filipinos singing a modified version of the song replacing "America" with "The Philippines."
+"God Bless America" also inspired another Berlin composition, "Heaven Watch The Philippines," written near the end of World War II after he heard Filipinos singing a modified version of the song that replaced "America" with "The Philippines."

-The song was used early in the Civil Rights Movement as well as at labor rallies.
-During the 1960s counterculture, the song was increasingly used by Christian conservatives in the US to signal their opposition to secular liberalism and to silence dissenters who were speaking in favor of communism or in opposition to the U.S. involvement in the Vietnam War.
+The song was used early in the Civil Rights Movement and at labor rallies.
+During the 1960s counterculture, it was increasingly adopted by Christian conservatives in the United States as a response to secular liberalism and as a way to counter dissent related to communism and opposition to the U.S. involvement in the Vietnam War.

-Later, from December 11, 1969, through the early 1970s, the playing of Smith singing the song before many home games of the National Hockey League's Philadelphia Flyers brought it renewed popularity as well as a reputation for being a "good luck charm" to the Flyers long before it became a staple of nationwide sporting events.
-The Flyers brought Smith in to perform live before Game 6 of the 1974 Stanley Cup Finals on May 19, 1974, and the Flyers won the Cup that day.
+From December 11, 1969, through the early 1970s, Smith's recording was played before many home games of the National Hockey League's Philadelphia Flyers, gaining renewed popularity and a reputation as a "good luck charm" for the team.
+The Flyers invited Smith to perform live before game six of the 1974 Stanley Cup Final on May 19, 1974, and the Flyers won the championship that day.